jmcob/JeanmaximeCobac_2_28012021/README.md

 Obviously, I'm usinig GitHub for this project.
 Locally I'm using 3 different softwares for git :
 * git in the terminal on macOS with the common command lines, easy for important changes, preferably used for merges.
-* gitHub Desktop to stage, commit and push files in a second.
+* GitHub Desktop to stage, commit and push files in a second.
 * VS Code integrated terminal and simplified command lines in the beginning, but less often now that i know how to use a proper terminal.

 I could add GitHub website that is easy to handle some tasks like pull requests, and necessary to delete branches once they are removed locally.
+I use GitHub Pages to host the website.

 ## Visual Studio Code